Return to Index

 Stop pushing away your feelings

-When we release, we do not think about other people—we focus on the feeling.
-The people and the situation are like the plot of an opera, and the feeling is the music.
-Observe the ‘I’ who feels angry or afraid or ashamed, etc. Who is this ‘I’ who feels this way?
+Have you ever attended an opera?
+A banal plot is used as a frame, sort of a loom, for sublime music.
+Dismiss the people and the situation as if it were the uninteresting plot, and focus on your feeling as if they were the all-important music.
+Observe the ‘I’ who feels angry or ashamed, etc. Who is this ‘I’ who feels this way?
 This is the teaching that Bodhidharma is talking about.

 Even though thoughts have entered delusion, do not counter them with thoughts of non-delusion.
 Instead, when a thought arises, rely on the teaching to gaze at the place from which it arises.
 If the mind discriminates (judges), rely on the teaching to gaze at the place from which discrimination arises.
 Whether it is greed, anger or delusion that arises, rely on the teaching to gaze at the place from which it arises.
 To see that there is no place from which they can arise is to cultivate the Way.
 If there is arising of the mind, then investigate it, and relying on the teaching, resolve it. – Bodhidharma (Method for Quieting the Mind)